Fees

 Third-Party Claims

+A third –party claim is one that arises when you are injured at work due do the fault of someone who is not your direct employer.
 Fees are strictly contingent and set by statute.
-If you do not receive a recovery, you owe no fee.
+If you do not receive a recovery, you do not owe a fee.

 Attorney fees are 33 1/3 percent of the full recovery.

-After deducting attorney fees, the workers’ compensation carrier receives the lesser of the amount of its lien or two-thirds of what remains.
-You receive at least one-third of what remains after attorney fees are paid, at least 22 percent of the full recovery.
+After deducting attorney fees, the workers’ compensation carrier receives the lesser of: the amount of its lien or two-thirds of what remains.
+You receive at least one-third of what remains after attorney fees are paid or at least 22 percent of the full recovery.
+And, this is in addition to all workers’ compensation benefits you are eligible to receive.